d12frosted/elpa-mirror/stable-melpa/arxiv-citation-readme.txt

 Generate citation data for PDF files from the arXiv.
-Additionally,download preprints to a specified directory and open them.
+Additionally, download preprints to a specified directory and open them.
 Includes elfeed[1] support.

 The high-level overview is: